BarnyK/SkeletonActionClassification/readme.md

 - Evaluation of them on defined datasets.
 - Single file classification with sliding window to enable long video support.

+# Project structure
+- `/configs` - contains configuration files for the project.
+This included AlphaPose detector and estimator configs, as well as the configs for the project.
+The configs can be placed anywhere
+- `/datasets` - implementation of PyTorches Dataset for loading and serving skeletons during training.
+- `/models` - implementation of action classification models.
+- `/pose_estimation` - all code for pose estimation.
+This currently includes the AlphaPose pipeline and loader for NTU skeletons.
+- `/preprocessing` - functions for filtering, tracking, and filling of skeleton sequences.
+Also includes the feature extraction
+- `/procedures` - implementation of functionality that is user-accessible.
+This includes skeleton generation, preprocessing, training, etc.
+- `/sample_files` - sample skeletons for tests
+- `/shared` - functions and classes shared across the whole projects.

 # Sample results
 Sample frame result obtained on NTU RGB+D 120 dataset.
 <img alt="Type on keyboard action detected on NTU RGB+D 120 dataset" src="/.docs/images/sample.1.png" title="Sample 1"/>